GameTimeline

 Dating note

-37 AC—common anchor for "post-Conquest" fan timelines before Jaehaerys the Conciliator.
+37 AC—common anchor for “post-Conquest” fan timelines before Jaehaerys.
+Not to be confused with the Great Council of 101 AC much later.

 TV coverage

-Referenced in Targaryen genealogy on HotD; not a full on-screen episode.
+Referenced in Targaryen genealogy on House of the Dragon; not a full on-screen episode.
+Book detail lives in Fire & Blood early reigns.

 16. Great Council of 101 AC